GallowayLabMIT/protocols/docs/protocols/tc/iPSCs/ipsc_culture.rst

 It is common to observe significant changes in cell morphology with these inhibitors; the cells should return to their typical form a few days after removal.
 There are several small-molecule formulations that work well:

-- `ROCK inhibitor <https://www.stemcell.com/products/y-27632.html>`_: Y-27632, a single chemical inhibitor of ROCK (Rho-associated, coiled-coil containing protein kinase) activity; 1000X aliquots are stored at -20°C, and a working aliquot is kept at 4ºC
+- `ROCK inhibitor <https://www.stemcell.com/products/y-27632.html>`_ (ROCKi, RI): Y-27632, a single chemical inhibitor of ROCK (Rho-associated, coiled-coil containing protein kinase) activity; 1000X aliquots are stored at -20°C, and a working aliquot is kept at 4ºC
-- `RevitaCell Supplement <https://www.thermofisher.com/order/catalog/product/A2644501>`_: a proprietary blend of a ROCK inhibitor and other antioxidant small molecules; 100X aliquots (*can also be used as a 200X solution*) are stored at -20°C, and a working aliquot is kept at 4ºC
+- `RevitaCell Supplement <https://www.thermofisher.com/order/catalog/product/A2644501>`_ (RC): a proprietary blend of a ROCK inhibitor and other antioxidant small molecules; 100X aliquots (*can also be used as a 200X solution*) are stored at -20°C, and a working aliquot is kept at 4ºC
 - `CloneR2 <https://www.stemcell.com/products/cloner2.html>`_: a defined supplement to promote survival, genomic integrity, and differentiation potential in high-stress culturing conditions like clonal expansion; 10X solution is stored long-term at -20ºC, and working aliquots are stored at 4ºC

 **Freezing solutions**